 There’s something magical about a journey by train.

-Sometimes the magic is inside – on a train you have room to move and meet people, dine in a restaurant car with white tablecloths, and sleep in a private compartment between crisp, clean sheets with the sound of steel wheels swishing on the rails beneath you.
+Sometimes the magic is inside – mingling with other travelers, dining in a restaurant car or sleeping in a private compartment as the steel wheels swish on the rails beneath you.
 Sometimes the magic is outside, in the landscape the train traverses – an adventure, an experience, an insight into the heart of a nation.

 1. Settle to Carlisle, England